bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Security and Sample Data
 ##### Security Considerations
-There are several security considerations that should be noted for all different sorts of implementations.
+Several security considerations should be noted for different implementations.
 The following are the conventions:
 - All productive environments must not contain sample users that are created as part of the out of the box solution
 - Default passwords for users that are kept as part of the solution like admin must be changed
 - Out of the box clients must be removed or the default secrets for the out of the box clients should be reset
 - Usage of swagger in productive environments should be avoided
 - All sensitive data, such as usernames and passwords, must not be added to project property files as they will be pushed into the git repository thereby exposing sensitive information.
-Instead the properties can be declared with dummy values.
+Instead, the properties can be declared with dummy values.
 They actuals must be added directly to the local.properties file for each environment for on-premise implementations or  to a static file for cloud implementations

 ##### Sample Data
 All sample data must be removed in productive environments.
-There are 2 ways to achieve the this.
+There are 2 ways to achieve thhis.

 - The first option is to ensure that all updates do not involve sample data imports.
 This ensures that sample data is not imported
 - The second option is to add enevironment based conditions to impex files so that sample data is not imported in productive environments.